Ryxali/BasicShapesLib/BasicShapes/ReadMe.txt

     STATIC LIBRARY : BasicShapes Project Overview
 ========================================================================

-AppWizard has created this BasicShapes library project for you.

 This file contains a summary of what you will find in each of the files that make up your BasicShapes application.